-'Stranger Things' Theory About The Upside Down Should Worry Residents
+This 'Stranger Things' Season 2 Theory Could Explain So Much About The Upside Down

 It's still a few months before we here in 2017 get to return to Hawkins, Indiana, in the 1980s and the world of Stranger Things.
 But with the arrival of the new full-length trailer at San Diego Comic-Con, and new looks at the world known as the Upside Down, along with glimpses of what our characters are up to, people have started asking themselves questions.
 Some of the answers they're coming up with are quite disturbing, including one Stranger Things theory about the Upside Down that should worry residents of the entire Midwest.